Essex Deaths: New Arrests As Vietnamese Families Say Relatives May Have Been In Truck

 Essex Police discovered the container early Wednesday at an industrial park east of London.
 The truck's driver, a 25-year-old man from Northern Ireland, was arrested and remains in custody on suspicion of murder.

-British authorities have said they believe the deceased were Chinese nationals, something the Chinese Embassy in the U.K. says it has not yet verified.
+British authorities said Thursday they believe the deceased were Chinese nationals, something the Chinese Embassy in the U.K. says it has not yet verified.

 In a new development, several Vietnamese families say they fear their missing relatives who were trying to emigrate may have died in the container.